ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 ### Next Steps

 Now's the best part!
 Playtesting with friends!
-Engage with community in #playtest in [Discord](https://discordapp.com/invite/3H4j3YJ).
+Engage with community in #playtest in :fab fa-discord: [Discord](https://discordapp.com/invite/3H4j3YJ).

 Post a screenshot of character/map/playtest in #showcase in Discord.
 You're doing amazing!!
 Supportive encouragement here.